SpeciesFileGroup/taxonworks_doc/manuals/EXPORTING_FROM_TAXONWORKS.md

 ## Assumptions

 * We assume you are familiar with navigating TaxonWorks
+* We assume you know what TaxonWorks Data and Task cards are
 * We assume you are able to load a CSV file into Excel, or some other database
 * For some exports we assume you are familiar with handling JSON data
 * For some exports we assume you are familiar with the standard in question (e.g. DwC-A)

 ## Gotchas

-_Export functionality is rapidly evolving and expanding._ There will be a multitude of improvements, enhancements, and new mechanisms coming as TaxonWorks evolves.
+_Export functionality is rapidly evolving and expanding._ There will be a multitude of ongoing improvements, enhancements, and new export mechanisms coming as TaxonWorks evolves.
 Please see issues labeled with [Export](https://github.com/SpeciesFileGroup/taxonworks/labels/export), and add your own there if you don't see what you need.

 ## Tips
 * Tools like [OpenRefine](https://openrefine.org/) are a great way to explore your CSV data
 * [jq](https://stedolan.github.io/jq/) is an awesome command line parser for JSON (and other tools like it exist as well)

 ## Related exercises
 * None currently

 ## Exercise
 ### Syntax
 - In the exercise bulleted points are actions you should take, non-bulleted tasks are comments or guiding questions.
 - `Highlighted words` refer to text or elements in the application, for example button or field names.
 - "Quoted words" are literal values to be input or noticed

 ### Export TaxonWorks tables
+_The native TaxonWorks database format_

+#### Via "Project data overview and download"
+* Open the `Project data overview and download` task
+* Click a `Download` link corresponding to the table you want to download (22+ tables available)

+#### Via individual Data cards
 * Click on a Data Card, e.g. `Otus`.
-* On the bar in the middle click on 'Download', you'll get a CSV file with the data for that table.
+* On the bar in the middle click on `Download`, you'll get a CSV file with the data for that table.

 ### Export DwC-A
 * Open the task `Report DWCA table`.
 * Click `Download NNNN records.`

 See also "Export Collection objects as CSV (DwC-A columns)".

 ### Export bibliographies
 * Open the task `Filter sources`
 * Use the facets to filter a list of Souces

 #### As CSV
 * Click the `Download CSV` button

 #### As BiBTex
 * Click the `BibTex` buttona

 ##### Direct download